skvamme/pico_atlast/README.md

 To exit cu, type ~ (wait for a prompt) and type  .

 There is a nice feature in cu, type ~ (wait for the prompt) and type > and give a file name you want to download to the pico.
 You can try different versions of your atlast forth files before creating the .h file with atl2h.sh Use the forth word FORGET to erase words you don't want.
+Note: The last character in your forth files should be a new line.
+Alternatively, reconfigure cu to put in a nl/cr instead of the default EOF.

 The following terminal emulators can do sixel graphics: XTerm (360 or later), MLterm (3.8.4), Contour (0.1.1), WezTerm (20210502), Mintty (3.5.0), RLogin (2.25.3), XQuartz and Reflection Desktop (16.2.0).
 *******************************************************************************************